-The Dead Rabbit sprung into the scene in 2013, bringing the quintessential Irish pub experience into the 21st century.
-From it’s beautiful comic book style menus to it’s amazing cocktails, The Dead Rabbit is nothing if not popular, having built a reputation for being one of the best bars in the world, .
-Founders and owners Sean Muldoon and Jack McGarry have continued to innovate over the years with its selection of spirits and cocktails, and it comes as no surprise that they’ve partnered with The Dublin Liberties Distillery to launch The Dead Rabbit Irish Whiskey to commemorate the bar’s fifth anniversary.
+The Dead Rabbit first sprung into the scene in 2013, bringing the quintessential Irish pub experience into the 21st century.
+From its beautiful comic book style menus to the amazing cocktails, The Dead Rabbit is nothing if not popular, having built a reputation for being one of the best bars in the world.
+Founders and owners Sean Muldoon and Jack McGarry have continued to innovate over the years with its selection of spirits and cocktails, and it’s not much of a surprise that they’ve now partnered with The Dublin Liberties Distillery to launch The Dead Rabbit Irish Whiskey to commemorate the bar’s fifth anniversary.

 To celebrate the upcoming arrival of The Dead Rabbit Irish Whiskey to our shores, Darryl McNally and distributor Gain Brands have worked alongside The Spiffy Dapper to give us a peek at the versatility of this finely crafted spirit in the form of two amazing cocktails, the Smooth Operator and Bunko Artist.

 Shaken with a dash of Orange bitters, some lemon juice, passionfruit syrup, Creme de Peche and egg white, the Smooth Operator shows how the whiskey’s hints of chocolate and caramel blend perfectly with citrus to create an invigorating and crisp cocktail that’s easy down the hatch.
 The creaminess of the egg whites perfectly round off the drink, and the lingering notes of vanilla and nutmeg definitely adds depth and character to an otherwise light cocktail.